santiment/academy/src/docs/changelog/index.md

 - Charts | Interval setting for line metrics
 - Charts | Showing only backend-available intervals
 - Charts | Hiding tooltip when future ticks are hovered
-- Charts | Holders Distribution has Merge tool now
+- Charts | Supply Distribution has Merge tool now
 - Screener | Add suggestions for some filters
 - Screener | Small updates for visualisations
 - Screener | New metric in the Filter "Network Growth" with % changes